The Only 1 Star Michelin Restaurant in Phuket

 The menu consists mostly of two options: five courses and eight courses, both with possible wine pairing, but no ‘A la carte’ menu.
 As we are rather small eaters, we considered the five-course option but were kindly advised to go with the eight courses, as portions are tiny.
 So we did.

 As always, in high-level restaurants, you first receive a couple of sophisticated amuse-bouches before the starters.
 These were refreshing and delicious.

-Appetisers arrived, and as you can expect it from any Michelin restaurant, a well-trained waiter or waitress describes and explains each dish in much details.
-At Pru, it is quite essential as everything is grown locally or at least comes from somewhere in Thailand.
+Appetisers arrived, and as you can expect from any Michelin restaurant, a well-trained waiter or waitress described and explained each dish in much detail.
+At Pru, it is essential as everything is grown locally or comes from somewhere in Thailand.

-Dishes keep coming promptly, just at the right pace, so we didn’t feel rushed or slow.
-Eight dishes were indeed right as plate were small and superbly presented.
-The first half was fantastic, and the complexity of tastes and textures were pleasing and fun to explore
+Dishes kept coming promptly, just at the right pace, so we didn’t feel rushed or slow.
+Eight dishes were indeed right as the plates were small and superbly presented.
+The first half was fantastic, and the complexity of tastes and textures was pleasing and fun to explore

-The second part was less impressive, but it seems to be often the case in fancy restaurants.
-The appetisers are always more creative than the main dishes as meats or seafood often have a stronger character.
+The second part was less impressive, which is often the case in fancy restaurants.
+The appetisers are always more creative than the main dishes, as meats or seafood often have a stronger character.

-Maybe we were getting a little saturated but found the desserts a little underwhelming.
+Maybe we were getting a little saturated, but we found the desserts a little underwhelming.

 Overall, the dinner was excellent without being truly unforgettable.
-Service was spotless, and dishes were prepared with great care and attention to details, but our impression was that using only local ingredients created a limitation of tastes and textures.
-Considering the very high price tag, it probably will be just a one time experience.
+Service was spotless, and dishes were prepared with great care and attention to detail, but our impression was that using only local ingredients created a limitation of tastes and textures.
+Considering the very high price tag, it probably will be just a one-time experience.

 Prices at Pru